11.1. Optimization

 Position = 5.4 4.3

-CVX is a MATLAB-based modeling system for convex optimization.
-CVX allows constraints and objectives to be specified using standard MATLAB syntax.
-This allows for more flexibility and control in the specification of the optimization problem.
+CVX [1] is a MATLAB-based modeling system for convex optimization.
+CVX lets users specify constraints and objectives using standard MATLAB syntax, which provides flexibility and control in specifying optimization problems.
 Commands to specify and constrain the problem are placed between cvx_begin and cvx_end statements.
 CVX defines a set of commands and functions that can be used to describe the optimization problem.
 Most applications of CVX will include a call to either the minimize or maximize function [CVX20].

 >> cvx_begin